 During your lesson, your instructor will make sure that neither of you face each other directly when talking.
 Facing forward is the safest option in an enclosed space like a car.
 They will hold up any learning materials rather than passing them back and forth.
 If they need to perform a demonstration, they will wipe down the controls afterwards.
 They will give notes by text message or email so that you don’t have to share a pen.
 If you can, make your payment electronically rather than using cash.

 PPE is a concern for many of our students.
 Wearing disposable gloves is something we encourage.
-If you want to wear a face mask and would like your instructor to wear one, please discuss this with them.
+You will need to wear a face mask during your driving lesson unless agreed otherwise with your driving instructor.
 We will always work in full accordance with DVSA, government and insurance company advice, and will update our PPE policy if needed.

 Get in Touch

 While all of these measures may seem strict, they are there for a reason.
 It’s important to adhere to all of the new rules and regulations to protect your health, along with the health of your driving instructor and the other pupils that they teach.
 Our safety measures are subject to change in accordance to Government guidelines.
 If you want to find out more, then please do get in touch.